Movie Studio Name Ideas: Branding That Pops

 2. Use Metaphors and Imagery

-Great names often bring to mind clear imagery.
-For category-defining resource:
+Great names often evoke clear imagery.
+For example:

 - Glass Phoenix Pictures: Represents rebirth and toughness.